Experienced San Diego Employment Attorneys Ready To Assist You

 |Breach of a written contract||4 years after the breach|

 It’s very important to file your employment law claims as soon as possible.
 Being the victim of employment discrimination is beyond your control.
 However, you can take back power by filing a claim within the time allowed.
 Don’t miss your chance to get the justice you deserve.
-California employment discrimination lawyer John W. Dalton can help you seek justice.
+San Diego employment discrimination lawyer John W. Dalton can help you seek justice.

 Your Right to Reasonable Working Hours